mudgen/governance-token-diamond/README.md

 > Note: The solidity `delegatecall` opcode enables a contract to execute a function from another contract, but it is executed as if the function was from the calling contract.
 Essentially `delegatecall` enables a contract to “borrow” another contract’s function.
 Functions executed with delegatecall affect the storage variables of the calling contract, not the contract where the functions are defined.

-Using `delegatecall` to call the `execute` function is what enables governance token holders to govern the governance token diamond itself.
+Using `delegatecall` to call the `execute` function is what enables governance token holders to govern the governance token diamond.

 Using `delegatecall` to call `execute` allows the governance token diamond to be modified in two different ways: